OneDaijo/daijo-contracts/Specification.md

 #### QINCrowdsale.sol
 //TODO
 #### Controllable.sol
-###### Controllable is an Abstract Base Class that provides administrator control functionality for the crowdsale contract.
+###### Controllable is a base contract that provides administrator control functionality for the crowdsale contract.
 It contains 3 modifiers:
 ###### `onlyIfActive`: Requires the crowdsale to be active
 ###### `onlyIfHalted`: Requires the crowdsale to be halted
 ###### `onlyWhitelisted`: Requires an address to be on the whitelist